 Visit our About page to learn more about us and our goals.

 If you have an interest in using our space for a social justice-related project or program, please visit our ACSJL Support page to learn more about the various support opportunities we offer and to reserve the space.

 Hostile Terrain 94 and Hopeful Remain Art Installations

-The Arcus Center is one of 150 global sites installing the Hostile Terrain 94 exhibit.
+The Arcus Center is one of 150 global sites showcasing the Hostile Terrain 94 exhibit.
 Our main purpose in hosting this installation is to participate in the global memorializing of the thousands who have died at the US/Mexico border as a direct result of the US Border Patrol policy known as “Prevention Through Deterrence” (PTD).
 Through the process of honoring each person represented in the project we also raise awareness of the realities of the US/Mexico border and the need for more humane immigration and refugee policies.